How to Extract Transactions from a Bank Statement PDF

 What if the PDF has a password?
 You need to remove the password first.
 In Adobe Reader, open the PDF with the password, then "Print to PDF" to create an unprotected copy.
 Then upload to Bank2XL.
 The tool cannot decrypt password-protected files server-side.

 Does it work for international banks (HSBC UK, Santander, RBC, ANZ)?
 Yes.
-AI extraction is bank-agnostic.
-International formats work the same as US formats.
+There are no per-bank rules, so international layouts are treated the same as US ones.
 Foreign currency entries are tagged in the metadata.

 Get started

 Install Bank2XL from the Chrome Web Store at bank2xl.app.
-Free tier covers 3 PDFs per day, no signup, no credit card.
-Drag any bank statement PDF, click Convert, get a clean transaction list with reconciliation built in.
+Free during beta: 10 PDFs per day, no signup, no credit card.
+Drag a statement PDF, click Convert, get a clean transaction list with reconciliation built in.

 ← Back to all guides